emee-dev/apicize/app/src-tauri/help/testing.md

 ## Using Scenario Values

 When setting up your workbook, you can optionally set up one or more Scenarios, which is simply a list of key/value pairs that can be used to update values in the [request's](#request)
 URL, headers, query string and/or body values.
-Scenario values can be read *and updated* from test scripts.
+Scenario values can be read *and updated* from test scripts using the **variables** value.

 The value from writing scenario values manifests when using grouped requests.
 For example, assume you have a RESTful API with CRUD operations.
 The first rquest in your group creates a record, and returns the new `id` in the response.